Importance of India’s Foreign Trade PolicyNovember 16, 2017

-Appropriate Distribution of labour – through the Foreign trade policy, a country can create a division of expertise and specialisation over a global platform.
-It assists in producing commodities at a lesser cost, so assume a country has huge natural resources, it can outsource the labour, which means export raw material and import finished goods to countries which have skilled labour.
+Appropriate Distribution of labor – through the Foreign trade policy, a country can create a division of expertise and specialization over a global platform.
+It assists in producing commodities at a lesser cost, so assume a country has huge natural resources, it can outsource the labor, which means export raw material and import finished goods to countries which have skilled labor.
 Thus they reduce the cost of production.

 Stable Pricing – with the help of Foreign trade policy a country can lead to equality of pricing, to ensure a stable demand and supply situation.
 A foreign trade policy also enables us to import certain products at the time of a natural calamity when demand is high, this ensures the scarcity is managed without taxing the end consumer.